 Collaborate in real-time

 Something you won’t find in regular slide builders is the possibility of working on presentations with other people at the same time.
-This is a great feature for teams that need to work together on a presentation meeting, for example.
+This feature is ideal for teams that need to work together on a presentation meeting, for example.
 Or even on those times that you need to edit slides for a lecture with two or more people involved.

 There are three collaborative elements that Google Sheets offer: Share, Comments, and Edit.

 How many times did you have to send presentations via email to your colleagues, so they could make the necessary alterations, then return them to you?
-Or how many times did you have to send an email with the presentation to be displayed, or carried it in an external storage device?
-This ends at the moment you start using a web-based tool since you can share it easily with other people.
+Or how many times did you have to send an email with the presentation to be displayed or carried it in external storage devices?
+These pains end the moment you start using a web-based tool since you can share it easily with other people.